Assign and complete reviews

 • Needs Attention:

-• If you see this status type, that means there is an error that needs to be addressed.
+• This status type indicates an error that needs to be addressed.
 Click on the Needs Attention status to see error details.
-In this example, the warning indicates Self reviews are not allowed.
+In this example, the warning indicates Self reviews are not allowed, and an admin must add another owner for approval.

 Complete reviews

 After an admin assigns a reviewer, a snapshot for the resource and/or group is created for review.
-This means if an admin changes a resource or group after a review begins, the review won't capture this change.
+If an admin changes a resource or group after a review begins, the review won't capture this change.

 My Reviews shows reviews assigned to the logged-in user.
 After reviewers select a row to review, they are shown an overview of users and groups whose access to a resource must be reviewed.